John-Weak/Rain/README.md

 ## Basic Idea of Working

 - Websocket hearbeat is used to monitor if the client is alive.
+- Basic HTTP auth is used to authorize the client.

 <p align="center">
 <img width=500px src="https://user-images.githubusercontent.com/18065510/179768856-cf1fc661-fc1e-4894-ab77-eb12dc72763a.png">